openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 Control Flow
 ^^^^^^^^^^^^
   - Event Generation: Events can be generated from peripherals (160 sources), software (8 sources), or low-speed clock
-  - Event Masking: Events can be selectively masked for each output channel using 256-bit mask registers
+  - Event Masking: Events can be selectively masked for each output channel using 256-bit mask CSRs
   - Event Routing: Events are arbitrated and routed to the appropriate output channels
-  - Error Handling: Event processing errors are detected and reported through error registers
+  - Error Handling: Event processing errors are detected and reported through error CSRs
   - Timer Control: Two timer event signals can be generated from any event source

 Programming Interface
 ^^^^^^^^^^^^^^^^^^^^^
   - Software Event Generation: Write to REG_EVENT CSR
-  - Event Masking: Configure FC_MASK, CL_MASK, and PR_MASK registers
+  - Event Masking: Configure FC_MASK, CL_MASK, and PR_MASK CSRs
   - Event Arbitration: The arbiter resolves concurrent events using a parallel prefix network with round-robin priority
-  - Timer Event Selection: Configure TIMER1_SEL_HI and TIMER1_SEL_LO registers
+  - Timer Event Selection: Configure TIMER1_SEL_HI and TIMER1_SEL_LO CSRs
-  - Error Monitoring: Read ERR registers to detect event handling errors
+  - Error Monitoring: Read ERR CSRs to detect event handling errors
-  - Error Clearing: Clear errors by reading from the corresponding ERR registers
+  - Error Clearing: Clear errors by reading from the corresponding ERR CSRs
   - Event FIFO Access: Read from REG_FIFO CSR to retrieve buffered event

 APB Event Control CSR